-Definition by USDA Food Safety and Inspection Service (FSIS): Inspection refers to which agency oversees a slaughter facility.
+Inspection refers to which agency oversees a slaughter facility.
 Both state and federally inspected plants must follow the same guidelines, but state-inspected products may not enter into interstate commerce.

 Inspected: custom/exempt

-Definition by USDA Food Safety and Inspection Service (FSIS): Custom/exempt processing activities are exempt from daily inspection and their products may not enter into commerce.
+Custom/exempt processing activities are exempt from daily inspection and their products may not enter into commerce.

 Integrated pest management (IPM)